nonsoj/nonsoj/_posts/2023-01-02-Javascipt-Refresher.md

 If the values being compared have different types, they are considered unequal, and the strict equality operator will return false.

-- javascript does type conversion (loosely typed language i.e you don't have to declare types)
 - type of operator --> `typeof`
 - The inequality operator (`!=`) is the opposite of the equality operator.
 It means not equal and returns `false` where equality would return `true` and *vice versa*.
 Like the equality operator, the inequality operator will convert data types of values while comparing.
 - The strict inequality operator (`!==`) is the logical opposite of the strict equality operator.
 It means "Strictly Not Equal" and returns `false` where strict equality would return `true` and *vice versa*.
 The strict inequality operator will not convert data types.